johnmogi/tasks_op/README.md

 5. rebuild draw:

 since manual adding the tasks does populate the array but getting it from local storage doesnt' exit to a feature branch for rebuild

+so refractoring the mechanism for the following flow:

+the program checks for localstorage array namesd 'tasks'

+if there are items in that array it builds the tasks from that array.

+regardless a user can build new tasks - add them to the DOM, to the array and the localstorage.

+preferably both functions of the build stage should be the same.